California Ski Resort Changing Name, Citing Offensive Word

-The word, derived from the Algonquin language, may have once simply meant “woman.”
-But it morphed over generations into a misogynist and racist term to disparage indigenous women.
+The word “squaw,” derived from the Algonquin language, may have once simply meant “woman.”
+But over generations, the word morphed into a misogynist and racist term to disparage indigenous women.

 Work to find a new name will start immediately and is expected to be announced next year, he said.